doncandela/mgah/mgah.md

   - It seems that on Unity Conda environments are always stored in `/work/<userc>/.conda` no matter which directory they were created from, and (conveniently) they are usable from both `/home` and `/work` directories.

   - Unity has commands available to create several different **preset Conda environments** as shown [here](https://docs.unity.rc.umass.edu/documentation/software/conda/).
-I haven't tried this yet.
+This is discussed more in the section below [Using Pytorch on Unity](#pytorch-unity).

 - **Installing a local package on Unity.**